Th3F4nd1t/TrialORE/README.md

 If they do not rejoin within those 5 minutes, the trial ends.
 If a trialer leaves, the trial will automatically end in 5 minutes if they do not rejoin, demoting the Testificate to Student.
 The only distinction of an abandoned trial is if the trial ends with an automated abandonment note.

+## AutOREmated Trials
+Automated trials are trials in which there is no live testing of the testificate and therefore no requirement of a staff or Engineer being online to run the trial.